'I'm no hero': Omaha man says he saved woman in distress on pedestrian bridge

 OMAHA, Neb.
-(WOWT) -- AA young man told 6 News today: He's no hero.
+(WOWT) -- A young man told 6 News today: He's no hero.
 He said he convinced a distressed woman off a ledge on the Bob Kerrey Pedestrian Bridge on Tuesday night.

 Ray'Veontae Harris says he recently had a friend die of suicide and that if he couldn't be there for her, why not for a stranger?